 In the previous article, we read about what are equity mutual funds.
 In this article, we will talk about the benefits & types of equity mutual funds.

 Equity mutual funds invest in shares of different companies.
-The fund manager aims at maximizing the returns by diversifying the portfolio across stocks of various industries and companies with varying market capitalization.
+The fund manager aims to maximize the returns by diversifying the portfolio across stocks of various industries and companies with varying market capitalization.

 There are various types of equity mutual funds based on different categories.
 Let us have a look at them